CalyxOS/calyxos.org/pages/docs/guide/getting-started/index.md

 It will only be a one-time copy.

-## Applications
+## Apps

 ### App Stores

-F-Droid - Catalog of open-source applications available for download.
+F-Droid - Catalog of open-source apps available for download.

-Aurora Store - Download social media, Google apps, games, and other non-open source applications - A Google Play Store Client
+Aurora Store - Download social media, Google apps, games, and other non-open source apps - A Google Play Store Client

 ### Messaging

+Signal - End-to-end encrypted messaging app

+Briar - End-to-end encrypted and decentralized messaging app

+K-9 Mail - Email client, supports IMAP, POP3, and IMAP Push.
+Protects against media-based read receipts, works with Gmail

-Messaging - The default SMS application.
+Messaging - The default SMS app.
 Messages not encrypted.

-Signal - Encrypted messaging Application.

-K-9 Mail - Email Client, supports Gmail

-Briar - Encrypted Messaging Application

 ### CalyxOS apps

 Backup - SeedVault, a CalyxOS project

-Firewall - Datura Firewall, a CalyxOS Firewall that allows for fine grain control over network permissions
+Firewall - Datura Firewall, a firewall that allows for fine grain control over network permissions of installed apps

 ### Web Browsers

 Tor Browser - Private browser, no tracking, surveillance, or censorship

-Chromium - Ad/tracker-free, secure, browsing via select Cromite features in the privacy-enhanced CalyxOS Chromium browser, based on Cromite
+Chromium - Ad/tracker-free, secure, browsing, with the privacy-enhanced CalyxOS Chromium browser, built with select Cromite/Brave patches

 ### VPNs

+Orbot - Orbot allows access to Tor by accessing a local SOCKS or HTTP proxy, or as a VPN for use in all apps

 RiseupVPN - Free secure VPN powered by Bitmask

-Orbot - Orbot allows access to Tor by accessing a local SOCKS or HTTP proxy

 CalyxVPN - Free Calyx Institute VPN for Android powered by Bitmask

 ### Utilities

+Breezy Weather: An open-source weather app

 Scrambled Exif - Removes metadata from pictures before sharing

-OONI Probe - Open Observatory of Network Interference (OONI) application that provides speed tests and checks to see if any websites or messaging applications are blocked in your network.
+OONI Probe - Open Observatory of Network Interference (OONI) app that provides speed tests and checks to see if any websites or messaging apps are blocked in your network.
 Detects internet censorship

 DAVx5 - An adapter that allows access to external contacts and calendar services (such as with Nextcloud)

 MuPDF viewer - PDF viewer - transparent

-Nextcloud - Backup/synchronization client

 Organic Maps - Offline, crowd-sourced maps with no ads, no trackers, and no data collection

+OnionShare: File-sharing utility which uses Tor for secure and anonymous sharing

 ## Datura Firewall Guide

-To Access Datura Firewall, swipe up on the home screen to see a list of all currently downloaded apps.
-Open the App listed as "Firewall".
+To access Datura Firewall, swipe up on the home screen to see a list of all currently installed apps.
+Open the app called "Firewall".

-Datura Firewall allows for fine grained control over network permissions to each application.
-When downloading CalyxOS for the first time, many of the applications allow network access by default.
+Datura Firewall allows for fine grained control over network permissions to each app.
+When downloading CalyxOS for the first time, many of the apps allow network access by default.

-In Datura, you will see a list of all your downloaded and System applications.
-Under each, you can control if the application allows network access. access via: background network services, Wi-Fi data, Mobile data, or VPN data.
+In Datura, you will see a list of all your downloaded and system apps.
+Under each, you can control if the app allows network access. access via: background network services, Wi-Fi data, Mobile data, or VPN data.

-The main blue toggle next to the application name will turn all of these off or on at once, or you can open the drop down menu under each app to individually control different network permissions.
+The main blue toggle next to the app name will turn all of these off or on at once, or you can open the drop down menu under each app to individually control different network permissions.

-Some applications, like the Aurora store, require an all or nothing approach - either all network permissions must be on or off.
+Some apps, like the Aurora store, require an all or nothing approach - either all network permissions must be on or off.

+When an app does not request network access, but does so after an update, Datura will automatically block it by default.

+It is possible to block internet access by default when first installing apps, to do so, click on the three dots at the upper right corner, then on Settings, and then toggle off "Allow internet for new installs".
+You'll get a notification when an app is installed, asking if you'd like to grant it internet access.

 Datura provides quick and easy access to these network controls, so you can quickly allow network access momentarily for an app, and then turn those permissions back off when not in use.
 Datura Firewall never changes your set preferences without your control.

 ## SeedVault Guide

-To SeedVault, swipe up on the home screen to see a list of all currently downloaded apps.
-Open the App listed as "Backup".
+To use SeedVault, swipe up on the home screen to see a list of all currently downloaded apps.
+Open the app called "Backup".

 SeedVault will require you to enter a 12 word recovery code to restore data.
-This is to protect you - only the you should be able to access backup data!
-Write does the 12-word recovery code somewhere secure to make sure you have access later.
+This is to protect you - only you should be able to access backup data!
+Write down the 12-word recovery code somewhere secure to make sure you have access later.

-Once you have entered your recovery code, SeedVault will prompt you to backup your data in one of three ways.
+Once you have entered your recovery code, SeedVault will prompt you where you'd like to store your backup. e.g. USB drive, on the device, WebDAV, etc.

-SeedVault is integrated into CalyxOS and can backup application data.
+SeedVault is integrated into CalyxOS and can backup app data.

-Seedvault is built into CalyxOS, providing native backups that can be backed-up to the user's client of choice - WebDAV (via DAVx5), Nextcloud (not recommended), or a USB drive (recommended).

 No other backup/sync client can do that on CalyxOS.

-On stock android your only option is backing up to Google, and on iOS only iCloud.
+On stock Android your only option is backing up to Google, and on iOS only iCloud.

 ## Google Camera

 CalyxOS does not come with Google Camera and Google Photos, which are included in base Android.
 The CalyxOS team removes as much of Google's software as possible from CalyxOS.
-However, some users may want to use Google's photo applications to best utilize the hardware of their device.
+However, some users may want to use Google's photo apps to best utilize the hardware of their device.

-To get Google Photos and Google Camera:
+### To get Google Photos and Google Camera:

-Open the Aurora Store
+1. Open the Aurora Store

-Search for the Google Photos and Camera applications and download Before opening either of the applications, open the Firewall app.
+1. Search for the Google Photos and Camera apps and download
+1. Before opening either of the apps, open the Firewall app.
-The firewall app allows fine-grain control over application network permissions.
-Under the Google Photos and Google Camera applications, turn off all network access.
+1. Under the Google Photos and Google Camera apps, turn off all network access.

-Is Using Google Photos and Google Camera a privacy concern?
+### Is using Google Photos and Google Camera a privacy concern?

-Because Datura Firewall blocks network access from these applications, much of the concern is removed.
-However, these applications are not open source.
-Developers and users are not made aware of what data these applications collect, how it is collected, where it goes, or who it is given to.
+Because Datura Firewall blocks network access from these apps, much of the concern is removed.
+However, these apps are not open source.
+Developers and users are not made aware of what data these apps collect, how it is collected, where it goes, or who it is given to.

 ## Browser choice

 CalyxOS comes with two default browser options: Chromium and Tor Browser.

 The Chromium that comes with CalyxOS is different from Google Chrome.
-It is heavily modified to prioritize privacy, and is based on Cromite, a privacy focused browser with ad blocking and many anti-tracking privacy enhancements.
+It is heavily modified to prioritize privacy, it builds upon patches from Cromite, a privacy focused browser with ad blocking and many anti-tracking privacy enhancements.

 For a high degree of anonymity, you may also consider Tor Browser with the following features: